nidayand/RF24SN_nodejs_Server/README.md

 RF24SN nodejs Server
 ====================

 NOTE: This is a fork!
 Testing is ongoing..
+The following has been changed:
+- Updated to latest packages of yargv, mqtt and nrf
+- Fixed errors in arguments and instructions
+- Added 1 param for changing the rate (250kbps/1Mbps/2Mbps)

 Full implementation of [RF24SN](https://github.com/VaclavSynacek/RF24SN) with little dependencies.
 Should run on all platforms where there is nodejs and the [node-nrf](https://github.com/natevw/node-nrf) driver / [pi-spi](https://github.com/natevw/pi-spi) driver - currently it has been tested on Raspberry Pi.